chstellar/flash26/README.md

 The following pipeline uses `Snakemake` to run metadata-driven prediction and attribution on SPLASH results.

+### IMPORTANT NOTE

+This pipeline has been modified to run entirely removed from Sherlock (unless using the `--profile` command).
+The only thing that needs to be fixed are some of the paths to SLASH repos and some of the paths to the hyena embedding objects.
+Need to figure out how to wrap this into a more packageable format.

 ## Running the workflow

 ### 1. Install `mamba` and `snakemake`